 Next, you’ll be shown a dashboard with the lenders and the loan terms (such as variable rate loans and fixed rate loans) you can expect to receive when you refinance with the individual lender.
 LendKey will give you multiple quotes from the same lender because the rates will vary depending on term length and whether you select a fixed or variable interest rate.
 You can adjust the filters on the dashboard to see your options based on your circumstances.
-Keep in mind that the lender you select will also likely act as the servicer over the life of the loan.
+No matter which loan you pick, LendKey will act as the servicer over the life of the loan.

-After you’ve researched your options, you can select a lender and complete a loan application directly with the partner lender to obtain a new loan (think of LendKey as your pre-qualification step).
+After you’ve researched your options, you can select a lender and complete a loan application directly through LendKey.
 You’ll still need to meet the lender’s qualifications to get the student loan refinancing interest rate presented by LendKey.
-For example, if you don't have a great credit history, you'll probably need to apply with a co-signer to get the loan rates quoted to you on the LendKey platform.
+If you do not qualify on your own, LendKey will prompt you to reapply with a co-signer.

 Bottom line: What we look for when evaluating a student loan refinancing company